Logitech/logi_bridge_sdk/samples/UnityPlugin/BridgeSDKSampleProject/README.md

 We provide a sample Unity project with some scripts which are required to integrate the DLL (they are located in  “Assets/BridgeSDK”).
 The libraries in the “Plugins” directory are also required.
 There is a sample script (in the Scripts directory) which will show you how to use the wrapper.

+> IMPORTANT: This client application needs to connect to the Bridge software.
+Therefore you **must have Bridge running** prior to executing the samples

 You can load and run the scene we provided to see a help message displayed in front of the main camera.
 Note:  the shortcuts will output their respective results in the console.